-In Kanban, Flow Efficiency helps you measure the actual time you have spent on a workitem.
+In SwiftEASe, Flow Efficiency helps you measure the actual time you have spent on a work item.
 So, the efficiency is calculated based on the actual work time measured against the total wait time.
 Higher the percentage of Flow Efficiency, better and smoother is the process having the ability to turn idea or request into a workable feature.

-You can use the Flow Efficiency Analytics in SwiftKanban to analyze the actual productivity time for cards, excluding the Wait Time and Blocked Time.
+You can use the Flow Efficiency Lean Analytics in SwiftEASe to analyze the actual productivity time for cards, excluding the Wait Time and Blocked Time.

 For example, you can measure the percentage of time spent on the cards that are typically in the In-Progress’ column type against the total time those cards spend on the board.

 Calculation formula for Flow Efficiency

 The calculation of flow efficiency is as follows: